autoNumeric/autoNumeric/README.md

 #### Function chaining

-Most of those functions can be chained which allow to be less verbose and more concise.
+Most of those instantiated functions can be chained which allow to be less verbose and more concise.

 ```js
 // On one element